OS2iot/OS2iot-docs/source/iot-data-handling/iot-data-handling.rst

 OS2IoT supports two kinds of MQTT devices.
 An MQTT-publisher and an MQTT-subscriber.

-OS2IoT also supports two kinds of authorization for MQTT-publishers: Username/password and certificate.
+OS2IoT supports two kinds of authorization for MQTT devices: Username/password and certificate.

 MQTT-publisher
 ~~~~~~~~~~~~~~